August 11, 2025

 Scan QR code or select store link

-Today, SMS messaging remains the simplest form of texting:
+SMS messaging was the first form of texting

-Most unlimited phone plans include unlimited texting at no charge, but prepaid and other cheap phone plans may not.
-Be sure to check the fine print of any plan you’re considering to avoid billing surprises.
-(And keep in mind that length limit!
-You can send a longer text that appears as one block, but each 160-character chunk transmits separately and can be charged as an individual text.)
+Yes, typically, SMS messaging is free.
+Most unlimited phone plans include unlimited texting at no charge, but some prepaid phone plans and other cheap phone plans may have limits on how many you can send.
+Be sure to check the fine print of any plan you’re considering.
+And remember the length limit — a long text may look like one block, but each 160-character chunk transmits separately and can be charged as an individual text.

-Also, be sure to understand your plan’s rules for texting across borders.
-Check to see what countries you can text to and whether there’s an added fee, and what your costs will be if you text while traveling in another country.
+Also, be sure to understand your plan’s rules for texting across borders: What countries you can text to, can you text while traveling abroad, and what are the fees.

 Pros and cons of SMS messaging